Euclideon/vaultclient/docs/TranslationGuide.md

   - {0} the number of LOD layers in this model
 - `sceneModelResolution`: Label for metadata on resolution at time of conversion for this model
   - {0} the resolution of the model
-- `sceneModelAttributes: Label for metadata on number of attributes for this model
+- `sceneModelAttributes`: Label for metadata on number of attributes for this model
   - {0} number of attributes

 #### Point of Interest